What are topical medications?

-Topical medications include any balm, cream, gel, oil, lotion, patch, ointment or any other product with an medicinal ingredient that is applied to the skin.
+Topical medications include any balm, cream, gel, oil, lotion, patch, ointment, or any other product with a medicinal ingredient that is applied to the skin.

 A topical medication is made up of an active ingredient and base which may contain preservatives and fragrances.
 Many topical formulations are available over-the-counter and include products such as antibacterial and antifungal preparations, anti-inflammatory and pain-relief preparations, and cleansing and moisturising agents.

 How does allergy to a topical medication present?